 - In the School of Culture & Creative Arts (SCCA): Cultural Policy, History of Art, Music, Theatre, Film & Television Studies

 - In the School of Critical Studies (SCS): Creative Writing, English and Scottish Language & Literature, Theology & Religious Studies

 - In the School of Humanities (SOH): Archaeology, Celtic & Gaelic, Classics, History, Humanities Advanced Technology & Information Institute, Philosophy

 - In the School of Modern Languages & Cultures (SMLC): Comparative Literature, Czech, French, German, Hispanic Studies, Italian, Polish, Russian, Slavonic Studies and Translation Studies.

-Scholarship Award: In session 2018-19 there will be a number of Scholarships offering an annual stipend plus tuition fees at the Home/EU rate, with the exception that any awards to international applicants are likely to be limited to the international fee only.
+Award: In session 2018-19 there will be a Number of Awards offering an annual stipend plus tuition fees at the Home/EU rate, with the exception that any awards to international applicants are likely to be limited to the international fee only.

-Number of Scholarships: Number of scholarships are available.
+Number of Awards: Number of opportunities are available.

 - Home/UK/EU and international applicants.
 In the case of international applicants, any award may be limited to tuition fees only.

 - Only new PhD students may apply (i.e. those commencing PhD study in October 2018).